kiramclean/blog/site/pages/style-guide.md

 ## Colours

+The teal is my favourite colour.
+The rest are just to achieve enough contrast whilst trying not to be _too_ contrasty, which I also find hard on the eyes.
+The excessive in-between levels of black and grey are only there to make the code blocks look decent.

 <div style="padding: 0.5rem 1rem; color: var(--white); background: var(--literally-black);">Literally black - #000000</div>
 <div style="padding: 0.5rem 1rem; color: var(--white); background: var(--darker-black);">Darker black - #242424</div>
 <div style="padding: 0.5rem 1rem; color: var(--white); background: var(--black);">Black - #313131</div>